 SELECT * FROM SYS.DM_DB_INDEX_USAGE_STATS WHERE DATABASE_ID=DB_ID() AND OBJECT_ID = OBJECT_ID(‘TABLENAME’);

-If you find all the indexes for the table are being constantly scanned.
-You than can conclude the table itself might be a good candidate to have a clustered columnstore index on it:
+If you find all the indexes for the table are being constantly scanned then you than can conclude the table itself might be a good candidate to convert to a clustered columnstore index.

-Like a lot of other DBA’s, I wrote customized scripts for updating statistics in SQL Server 2000.
-At one stage I used to use the rowmodctr value in the sysindexes table to help decide if statistics required updating.
+Like a lot of other DBA’s, I once wrote customized scripts for updating statistics in SQL Server 2000.
+In the past I used the rowmodctr value in the sysindexes table to help decide if statistics required updating.

 However, as SQL versions changed we were warned not to use this column in later versions of SQL.

 Now you can use the above DMV to decide which statistics should be updated if writing your own customized scripts.
-There are some good samples on how you can use it here.
+For example, there are some good samples on how you can read in detail here.

-If you have foreign keys within your large database you’re going to want to use sys.foreign_keys.
+If you have foreign keys within your large database then you can use sys.foreign_keys to check them.

-To guarantee the consistency of your data you got to make sure the foreign keys are trustworthy.
-You will also miss out on potential performance gains against queries on larger database tables when your foreign keys are not trustworthy.
+For instance, you can use this DMV to check the consistency of your data you got to make sure that foreign keys are trustworthy.
+Because you can also miss out on potential performance gains against queries on larger database tables when your foreign keys are not trustworthy.

-This is due to SQL’s being able to avoid having to use indexes in certain situations.
+This is due to the fact that SQL is able to avoid having to use indexes in certain situations.

-This DMV will give you the opportunity to check the foreign keys are trustworthy.
-To do so make sure the is_not_trusted column is not set to 1.
+You can check if foreign keys are trustwoirthy by checking that the is_not_trusted column is not set to 1.

 ALTER TABLE TABLENAME WITH CHECK CHECK CONSTRAINT FK_NAME